doctrine/orm/UPGRADE.md

 # Upgrade to 2.5

+## Minor BC BREAK: EntityPersister `exists` now supports Criteria object

+As of 2.5, `EntityPersister` interface supports a Criteria object as the `extraConditions` params.
+It was previously typehinted to be an array, so if you implement your own persister, you need to modify the signature.

 ## Minor BC BREAK: Custom Hydrators API change

 As of 2.5, `AbstractHydrator` does not enforce the usage of cache as part of API, and now provides you a clean API for column information through the method `hydrateColumnInfo($column)`.
 Cache variable being passed around by reference is no longer needed since Hydrators are per query instantiated since Doctrine 2.4.

 ## Minor BC BREAK: Entity based ``EntityManager#clear()`` calls follow cascade detach

 Whenever ``EntityManager#clear()`` method gets called with a given entity class name, until 2.4, it was only detaching the specific requested entity.
 As of 2.5, ``EntityManager`` will follow configured cascades, providing a better memory management since associations will be garbage collected, optimizing resources consumption on long running jobs.